vmware-tanzu/velero/site/content/docs/main/backup-hooks.md

 ## Backup Hooks

 When performing a backup, you can specify one or more commands to execute in a container in a pod when that pod is being backed up.
+Such hooks do _not_ run when the pod is Pending, Failed or Succeeded.
 The commands can be configured to run *before* any custom action processing ("pre" hooks), or after all custom actions have been completed and any additional items specified by custom action have been backed up ("post" hooks).
 Note that hooks are _not_ executed within a shell on the containers.